CFA vs CFP vs CPA: Which Credential Is Right for You?

 - Level III – Constructed response + item sets.
 Tests portfolio management.

-With pass rates around 43% for Level I and a minimum 18-month timeline, most candidates spend 2.5–4 years completing the program.
-I finished in about three years while working full-time as an actuary.
+With pass rates around 43% for Level I (CFA Institute) and a minimum 18-month timeline, most candidates spend 2.5–4 years finishing the program.
+I got through in about three years while working full-time as an actuary.
 It was grueling.

 FreeFellow offers free practice for CFA Level 1, Level 2, and Level 3.